nadoo/conflag/README.md

   IsMan: true
 ```

-### Run with config file and override using commandline:
+### Run with config file and OVERRIDE a flag value using commandline:
 sample.conf:
 ```bash
 name=Jason